2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 1001.1 "Commissioner" means the Commissioner of the Department of Labor

-1001.2 "Limits of Tramway" means that area defined by the swing clearance of the carrier as it moves around the bull wheel and along the line.
+1001.2 "Limits of Tramway" means that area defined by the outward swing clearance of the carriers or tow handles as they move around the bullwheel and along the line.
 This defines the jurisdiction of the Passenger Tramway Board.

 on recreational devices, are transported on a flexible moving element.
 The circulating, flexible moving element (conveyor belt) travels on one path and generally returns underneath.